Program Information: Colorado Department of Corrections - Colorado Department of Corrections Clinical Services

 This institution, department, internship, or postdoctoral program requires trainees to sign a statement about personal behavior and/or religious beliefs as a condition of admission and/or retention in the program: Yes

-Other Requirements: You must complete and pass a drug test (to include THC), criminal background check, and the Basic Training Academy (approximately 3-4 weeks), before you begin on-site training.
+Other Requirements: You must complete and pass a drug test, criminal background check, and the Basic Training Academy (approximately 3-4 weeks) before you begin on-site training.
 Covid-19 vaccination is recommended, but no longer required.
+Recent changes have been made that allow Colorado State Employees to use Cannabis, as long as they are not using/intoxicated/impaired while at work.

 Program Description